surveycto/slider-label/README.md

 # Parameters
 There should be five parameters included.
-1. min - The lowest value in the range of permitted values
+1. min - The lowest value in the range of permitted values.
-2. max - The greatest value in the range of permitted values
+2. max - The greatest value in the range of permitted values.
-3. markers - can take three values
+3. markers - can take three values.
-  -none - slider will have no markers
+  -none - slider will have no markers.
-  -yes - slider will have markers at set intervals (determined by the step parameter) -labels - slider will have labels and markers.
+  -yes - slider will have markers at set intervals (determined by the step parameter).
+  -labels - slider will have labels and markers.
 4. step - The step attribute is a number that specifies the granularity that the value must adhere to.
-The default is 1 for integer and 0.1 for decimals
+The default is 1 for integer and 0.1 for decimals.
 5. display_value (optional) - use this to display the current value of the slider below the slider.

 Examples would be...